• Loading stock data...

 Four Tickets Punched on Same Day?

 The jam-packed schedule also presents an unusual confluence of clinching opportunities as the Mariners, Blue Jays, Brewers, and Dodgers are each one game away from advancing to the championship series round.
-If all four of those teams win on Wednesday, that will represent the first time MLB’s four division series ended on the same day since 1996, and just the second such occurrence since this playoff round began in 1995.
+If all four of those teams win Wednesday, that will represent the first time MLB’s four division series ended on the same day since 1996, and just the second such occurrence since this playoff round began in 1995.

 The high drama is likely to be a further boon to television viewership that already has been on an upswing for MLB.
-After seeing across-the-board increases during the regular season and then unprecedented viewership in the wild-card round, Fox said late Tuesday that the early days of the American League division series have produced a 14% viewership increase from last year.
+After seeing across-the-board increases during the regular season and then unprecedented viewership in the wild-card round, Fox said late Tuesday that the early days of the American League Division Series have produced a 14% viewership increase from last year.
 The Blue Jays–Yankees series has been similarly strong on Sportsnet in Canada.

 TNT Sports said its coverage on Oct.
-4 of the start of the National League division series averaged 3.4 million viewers, up 30% from its comparable coverage last year of the ALDS and up 16% from its initial day of the NLDS in 2023.
+4 of the start of the National League Division Series averaged 3.4 million viewers, up 30% from its comparable coverage last year of the ALDS and up 16% from its initial day of the NLDS in 2023.

 “The wild-card round gave us a start to the playoffs that could not have been better,” MLB commissioner Rob Manfred said this week on the Phillies Radio Network.
 “Our ratings were phenomenal.
 Obviously, you get a New York–Boston matchup [to start], it just gets everybody engaged sooner.”